Oracle third-party support is:

 The two global providers of third-party Oracle support are Rimini Street and Spinnaker Support.

 Several local providers offer similar services.
-It’s recommended that you speak with both providers to get the best deal.
+To get the best deal, speak with both providers.

 How do I switch to third-party Oracle support?

-Review your Oracle licensing and contracts before switching to a third-party provider to ensure compliance with the terms and conditions.
-It is recommended to start the process at least six months before your Oracle support renewal is due.
+Review your Oracle licensing and contracts before switching to a third-party provider to ensure compliance with the terms and conditions of your existing agreements.
+You should initiate the process at least six months before your Oracle support renewal due date.

 If you have an active Oracle ULA, you must certify it before moving to third-party support.
-It is essential to work with an independent Oracle licensing advisor, rather than someone affiliated with a third-party provider, as their advice may not be unbiased.
+Working with an independent Oracle licensing advisor, rather than someone affiliated with a third-party provider, is essential, as their advice may not be unbiased.

 Is Oracle Third-Party Support Legal?

 Yes, Oracle’s third-party support is legal.
-The Oracle license agreement allows customers to use third-party support providers if they comply with Oracle’s licensing terms and conditions.
+The Oracle license agreement permits customers to utilize third-party support providers, provided they comply with Oracle’s licensing terms and conditions.

 What are customers' most common mistakes when switching to third-party support?